DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 For variable tempo in realtime, it will better to consider analog BPM-CV, rather than by pulses (digital), in order to avoid synchronization issues in your patch!

+As soon as a frequency is established, this frequency is registered as "last known frequency", for standalone internal clock (when the CLOCK input jack is disconnected).
+By default, standalone internal clock is assumed as 120 BPM (2Hz).

-**RUN** input jack can be patched (connected) to any digital module capable to send +10V 1ms triggers, or +10V gate.
+**RUN** input jack can be patched to any digital module capable to send +10V 1ms triggers, or +10V gate.
 From module's SETUP (access by pressing the SETUP button, located just above PATTERN mini-display), the TRACK 2 is indicating how the RUN input is working: as transport toggle (by triggers), or by continuous +10V gate (the sequencer pauses as soon as voltage falls to 0V).

 :warning: While RUN jack is patched, and set as held gate mode, the transport (PLAY/PAUSE) momentary button is inoperative, this behavior is normal.

-**RESET** input jack can be patched (connected) to any digital module capable to send +10V 1ms triggers.
-When the RESET jack receives a trigger, all tracks return to the beginning of their respective sequences (this will be explained in the sequencer topic, later).
+**RESET** input jack can be patched to any digital module capable to send +10V 1ms triggers.
+When the RESET jack receives a trigger signal, all tracks return to the beginning of their respective sequences (this will be explained in the sequencer topic, below).

-**REVerse play** input jack can be patched (connected) to any digital module capable to send +10V gate.
-While the voltage is held, this revert direction of playing for all tracks (already reverted track will play as normal/forward).
-Reverse play is applicable for any track role, including Turing Machine lines.
+**REVerse play** input jack can be patched to any digital module capable to send +10V gate.
+While the voltage is held at +10V, the direction of playing for all tracks is inverted from forward to reverse (already reverted individual tracks will play as normal/forward, in this case).
+Reverse play is applicable for any track role, including any Turing Machine line.

-**PENDULUM play** input jack can be patched (connected) to any digital module capable to send +10V gate.
-While the voltage is held, all tracks (except Turing Machines) are playing as pendulum (ping pong) between first and last step limits.
-Applicable for melodic and CV OUT tracks only (Turing Machine tracks don't support pendulum).
+**PENDULUM play** input jack can be patched to any digital module capable to send +10V gate.
+While the voltage is held at +10V, all tracks (except Turing Machine tracks) are playing like "pendulum" between first and last step limits (also named "ping pong").
+Pendulum play is applicable for melodic and modulation (CV OUT) tracks only, Turing Machine tracks don't support pendulum.

-**CV1** and **CV2** input jacks can be patched (connected) to any analog or digital module; depending the role given to CV input (assignments from module's SETUP, tracks 5 for CV1, track 6 for CV2), the nature of the voltages are different.
-From module's SETUP, while assigning a role for CV1 or CV2, the hint system is displaying explanation about selected role, and the voltage requirement/range.
+**CV1** and **CV2** input jacks can be patched to any analog or digital module, depending the role given to CV input jack (assignments from module's SETUP, tracks 5 for CV1, track 6 for CV2), the nature of the voltages are different regardling assignment.
+From module's SETUP, while assigning a role for CV1 and CV2, the hint system is displaying explanations about selected role, and the voltages requirement.

-**PATTRN.** input jack can be patched (connected) to any analog module (or digital, if CV2 is assigned as PATTRN- / previous pattern select), in order to select the current pattern by voltage.
+**PATTRN.** input jack can be patched to any analog module (or digital, if CV2 is assigned as PATTRN- / previous pattern select), in order to select the current pattern by voltage.
 In this case, the pattern's potentiometer is inoperative.
+However, if CV2 is assigned as **PATTRN-** (previous pattern select), in this case both **CV2** and **PATTRN.** input jacks are listening for +10V 1ms triggers, to select respectively previous or next pattern.

-While STEP-RECORDING is armed (applicable for melodic tracks only), the module's panel reflects the new jacks (temporary) assignments:
+While STEP-RECORDING is active (applicable for melodic tracks only), the module's panel reflects the temporary jacks assignments (for these three jacks):

-- REVerse input becomes **PITCH** input jack (connected to **PITCH** output of MIDI-CV module), to record pitches from MIDI controller.
+- _REVerse play_ input becomes **PITCH** input, patched to **PITCH** output of MIDI-CV module to record pitches from MIDI controller.
-- PENDULUM input becomes **GATE** input jack (connected to **GATE** output of MIDI-CV module), to detect keypress from MIDI controller.
+- _PENDULUM play_ input becomes **GATE** input, patched to **GATE** output of MIDI-CV module to detect monophonic keypresses from MIDI controller.
-- CV1 input becomes **VEL**ocity input jack (connected to **VEL.** output of MIDI-CV module), optional, to record velocities from MIDI controller.
+- _CV1_ input becomes **VEL**ocity input, (optionally) patched to **VEL.** output of MIDI-CV module, to record KEY ON velocities from MIDI controller.
+If not patched, the module assumes velocities at maximum 100% (MIDI 127 equivalent).

 ![](_img/InputJacksStepRec.png)